City-of-Helsinki/linkedevents/linked-courses-importers.md

 ### What is it?

-*tprek*, short for *Toimipisterekisteri*, is a location registry service giving access to addresses in Helsinki through a REST API.
+*tprek*, short for *Toimipisterekisteri*, is a location registry service giving access to locations in Helsinki through a REST API.

-Basic example would be the address of a Kung Fu course in a certain sport facility.
+Basic example would be the location of a Kung Fu course in a certain sport facility.

 ### What depends on it?
 Linked Courses application has *events*.
-Events must have addresses.
+Events must have locations.

-By default, all event addresses are from *tprek* location registry.
+By default, all event locations are from *tprek* location registry.

-Therefore, all events depend on *tprek* addresses to be present.
+Therefore, all events depend on *tprek* locations to be present.

 ### How to use it?
   ```bash
   python manage.py event_import tprek --places
   ```

-Imports all addresses in *tprek* location registry into the database.
+Imports all locations, which usually have addresses, coordinates and other metadata, from *tprek* location registry into the database.

 ## helmet - Helsinki Metropolitan Area Libraries